MicrosoftDocs/power-platform/power-virtual-agents/preview/clone-existing-bot.md

 ms.collection: virtual-agent
 ---

-# Create a preview bot from the content of an existing bot (Preview)
+# Create a preview bot from the content of an existing bot (preview)

 This article describes how to clone the content from an existing non-preview bot to create a new preview bot.
 This process lets you use familiar content to explore preview features on the unified canvas.